assignments-codex/assignment-template/README.md

 3. [Step or requirement]

 > **Verification or Testing** (optional):
 > - Provide any instructions for verifying outputs or steps here.
+For example: `Include screenshots of each steps in the README.md`

 ## Submission